Welcome to Scripture Notes and your first tutorial using the program.

 At the top, I titled my collection note: “The Lord is the Liahona in our Wilderness”.

-I then tag this note with the following topics: Liahona; Director; Wilderness.
+I then tag this note with the following topics: Liahona; Director; Jesus Christ:Symbols of (Press Enter on your keyboard after each one).
 These tags are searchable later so use relevant keywords you might search for in the future.
+Note on the last tag, I use a colon to create a subcategory of Jesus Christ.
+On my tag tree it will appear slightly indented.

 Click the category field dropdown to see what categories are available to you.
 None apply for this note so I won’t select any.
 You can select multiple categories if they apply and later on they will be valuable in doing advanced searches.